 The hockey card is of interest to many as it is one of the earliest cards from that sport.
 I have never seen a complete checklist for this set so it is possible additional hockey cards could exist.

 The known hockey card has a black and white image features several unnamed players on the ice.
 It is card No. 72 in Series E.

-Finally, collectors should know that a second Ogden Tab General Interest set also exists.
+Finally, collectors should know that at least two other Ogden Tab General Interest sets also exist.
 The cards have an almost identical look to the 1901-02 set and are often confused with those cards.
 They are generally cited as having been printed in either 1900 or 1902.
 But while the cards look similar they were not broken out into series and do not indicate a specific series on the back.

 1901-02 Ogden Tab Cigarettes General Interest Checklist